 Here are some links to Kevin and Leanne’s website.

 - RV Renovation Expenses – Breakdown of their Monaca Windsor remodel

 - The Catamaran – Kevin, and Leanne sold the TV and bought a boat

-Christina Dennis over on here website The DIY Mommy detail her 5th wheel renovation project.
+Christina Dennis over on here website The DIY Mommy details her 5th wheel renovation project.
 This renovation was fairly inexpensive costing Christina approximately $1,600.
-She did, however, have many of the supplies on hand so that contributed to the lower cost.
-The original cost of the camper was $1,000 and it seems it was built somewhere in the 90s.
+She did, however, have many of the supplies on hand, so that contributed to the lower cost.
+The original cost of the camper was $1,000, and it seems it was built somewhere in the 90s.

 Steps she took to make here camper an awesome space are fairly straightforward.
 All start with making any necessary repairs such as water damage.
 The next step she took was to rip out anything you are wanting to replace such as window treatments, flooring, fabrics, etc.

 She then primed and painted the wall and cabinets of the RV.
 The painting will make the biggest difference in the interior look and feel of your RV.
 After that Christina add decor, installed new hardware and fixtures, reupholstered furniture and added flooring.